 Physical therapy typically takes as few as six visits to as many as a dozen.
 However, we often see results quickly.
 Some patients may only need two or three visits.
 And then you’ll see noticeable improvement with each physical therapy appointment.
 Furthermore, completing your physical therapist’s treatment plan is an investment in a healthier, more functional life.

-Do I Have to Do Physical Therapy Every Day?
+Do I Have to Do Rehabilitation Every Day?

 Physical therapy should not be painful.
 You may have some mild soreness and swelling, but these are normal reactions that most people do not find troubling.